 We’re all going to be challenged personally and professionally, and we'll perhaps even be put in uncompromising positions that make us question ourselves and second guess who we are and our beliefs.
 Personality goes into question.
-That’s when having a positive self image or self-perception matters most.
-High self-esteem and good self-perception is what helps us avoid getting crushed by rejection and what motivates us to keep pushing for our dreams.
+That’s when having a positive self-image or self-perception matters most.
+High self-esteem and good self-perception are what helps us avoid getting crushed by rejection and what motivates us to keep pushing for our dreams.
 Our feelings and beliefs about ourselves can lift us up, thanks to our high self-esteem.
 But, when we think negatively and have negative self-talk, we create self-fulfilling prophecies—that's when we need an attitude change, which isn't an easy process.

 There's a lot of psychology behind self-esteem and self-concept.
 Researchers have looked into emotional self-awareness and the ensuing self-fulfilling prophecies for years, by looking at self-report measures and global self-esteem.

 Self-image theory or self-perception theory, for example, describes the idea that people are influenced by others and not the result of what they themselves truly want to do.
 Psychologist Daryl Bem originally developed this theory of attitude formation in the late 1960s and early 1970s.